steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 Congratulations!
 You have just taken on the task of qualifying the SDK release!

 ## Stop!
-Is this a last minute action before a release?
+Is this a last-minute action before a release?

 If so: _it is too late_.